gitlotto/dynamodb/docs/outboxer/outboxer.md

 The outbox table enables the downstream process to verify the status of a command before proceeding.
 If the downstream process encounters the same event multiple times (e.g., due to retries or duplicates), it can check the status of the corresponding entry in the outbox table.
 If the status is still marked as open, the process can proceed with confidence, knowing it is safe to handle the event.
 Once the event is processed, the downstream process marks it as completed.
 This approach ensures an exactly-once guarantee by combining idempotency, which guarantees consistent outcomes even with repeated processing, and the outbox table's ability to track and update event statuses, preventing reprocessing of already-handled events.

 ---

-### Other Benefits of the Outboxer
-1. **Atomicity**: Database updates and event publishing occur together, preventing inconsistent states.
-2. **Retry Mechanisms**: If the Outboxer fails to publish an event, it retries until the operation succeeds.
-3. **Delayed Delivery**: Events can be delayed intentionally by controlling when the Outboxer processes them.
-4. **Resilience**: Even if downstream systems are temporarily unavailable, the event remains safe in the outbox.
-5. **Scalability**: The Outboxer’s workload can scale independently of the main workflow processes.

----